-In providing an overall context of the importance of Newman for Aboriginal heritage, a Nyiyaparli Elder confirmed Newman is Nyiyaparli Country.
-The significance of Newman has been described as a place where Nyiyaparli ancestors would come to make rain.
-There is a registered Aboriginal Heritage Site-Kiripirna (site number 15715) located within the Newman townsite with address to Calcott Street.
+In providing an overall context of the importance of Newman for Aboriginal heritage, KNAC Member and Nyiyaparli Elder David Stock confirmed Newman is Nyiyaparli Country.
+He described the significance of Newman as a place where his ancestors would come to make rain.
+There is a registered Aboriginal Heritage Site- Kiripirna (site number 15715) located within the Newman townsite with address to Calcott Street.
 This site represents the location where three stones were located and is understood to be the location from where the rain making ceremony was undertaken.